syncthing/docs/users/config.rst

 ignoreDelete
     .. warning::
-        Enabling this is highly not recommended - use at your own risk.
+        Enabling this will willingly corrupt the database and lead to a permanent out-of-sync state - use at your own risk.

     When set to true, this device will pretend not to see instructions to delete files from other devices.